ImPiyushK/Twitter_Sentiment_Analysis/README.md

 ## Model Validation
 Accuracy is measured using the built-in function of scikit-learn, confusion matrix and classification report.
 An accuracy of 0.93962 is obtained for our pipelined model of Count Vectorization, Tf-Idf and Naive Bayes.

+## Improvement
+We can improve this accuracy by tuning parameters using GridSearchCV and other preprocessing techniques.